workshopdemos/zowe-integration/Transformation.md

 You should see the Server response code **200** and some content.</br></br>

 *Once the endpoint is executed successfully, you’ll see a set of reusable code snippets in different languages.
-For our demo, we’ll use NodeJS.
+For our demo, we’ll use **NodeJS**.
 These snippets will allow us to integrate the SYSVIEW API functionality into our application.*

-1. Click on the NodeJS tab on snippets panel
+1. Click on the **NodeJS** tab on snippets panel
 2. Copy the code content.

 <img style="height: 250px" src='./assets/sysview-command-snippet.png'>